Skip to content

 logger.info(body)

-In the example above, we did not pass the logger function at calling it; it was placed from context.
+In the example above, we did not pass the logger argument explicitly; it was used from the existing Context.